JonSecOps/End-to-End-Brute-Force-Attack-Simulation-and-Monitoring-in-an-AD-Environment/README.md

-# SIEM / Active Directory / Brute Force Password Attack Project
+# End-to-End Brute-Force Attack Simulation and Monitoring in an AD Environment

 **Project Summary:**
 This project involves simulating a Brute Force Password Attack in a secure environment using Active Directory (AD)and SIEM (Splunk) tools.
 The key objective is to demonstrate how a brute force attack is executed, logged, and detected through telemetry.
 It covers setting up Active Directory with users, configuring a Kali Linux attacker machine, running brute force attack commands, and visualizing the attack using Splunk.